 Traditional Scholarship FAQs

-You must fill out the Free Application for Federal Student Aid forecaster: FAFSA4caster.
+You must fill out the Free Online Application for Federal Student Aid forecaster: FAFSA4caster.
 You will need information regarding your family’s income and assets to complete the forecaster.
-If your Estimated Family Contribution (EFC) on the forecaster is $12,000 or less, you are eligible to apply for KC Scholars.
+If your Estimated Family Contribution (EFC) on the forecaster is 12,000 or less, you are eligible to apply for KC Scholars.
+For assistance in completing the FAFSA4caster, KC Scholars has created the following guide: FAFSA4caster

 The traditional scholarship is valued up to $10,000 a year, renewable for up to 5 years.
 To remain eligible once enrolled in college, students must meet minimum annual requirements and complete a short renewal application each year to determine continued eligibility.
 To remain eligible, a student must also maintain continuous full-time enrollment, with summer attendance optional.

-Each year, up to 250 traditional scholarships will be awarded.
+Each year, at least 250 traditional scholarships will be awarded.

-Applications will be reviewed, evaluated and scored to select up to 250 11th graders who will receive the scholarship.
+Applications will be reviewed, evaluated and scored to select scholarship recipients.

 While you do not have to take the ACT or SAT test to apply for KC Scholars (you may qualify with just a cumulative GPA of 2.5) you will have to take either the ACT or the SAT before the end of your senior year in order to attend college.